bjoernalbers/belegnr/README.md

 So ff you want to start numbering from a different number, you can manually create the file with your desired start number.

-Running `belegnr -nc` will copy a new document number into your clipboard (macOS) without displaying it on stdout.

 ## Uninstallation